In Profile: The Administrative Office of the U.S. Courts - Annual Report 2015

 - Audits Judiciary financial operations and provides guidance on management oversight and stewardship issues.

-- Handles public affairs for the Judiciary, responding to numerous inquiries from Congress, the media, and the public.
+- Handles public affairs for the Judiciary, responding to inquiries from the media and the public.

 - Develops new ways for handling court business, and provides assistance to court employees to help them implement programs and improve operations.